ZewoGraveyard/Router/README.md

 }
 ```

 There is a lot of repetition going on there.
 Not only are we prefixing each route with `/api/v1` or `/api/v2`, but we are also repeating `/thing` and `/object`.

-This is where `route.compose` comes in to save the day!
-What we're going to do is extract the `/api`, `/v1`, and `/v2` routers and compose them all together.
+This is exactly the kind of situation where you should use `route.compose`.
+What we're going to do is extract the `/api`, `/v1`, and `/v2` routers and compose them all together into one big router.

 Lets start from top.
 Our new base router is going to look something like this: